dremio/dremio-cloud-tools/charts/dremio_v2/docs/Values-Reference.md

 By default, this value is not set.

 For Dremio to authenticate via access key and secret, provide a valid secret value.

+#### AWS Profile Authentication for AWS S3

+When using `awsProfile` for `distStorage.aws.authentication`, a folder containing a valid AWS `credentials` file needs to be mounted to `/opt/dremio/aws`.

+If using a profile that uses the `credentials_process` option, the target process needs to be mounted to the location specified in the `credentials` file.
+The script must also be marked as executable.
+If using a ConfigMap along with the `defaultMode` option, use a decimal value `511` which corresponds to octal `0777`.

+##### `distStorage.aws.credentials.awsProfileName`

+Type: String

+By default, this value is not set.

+Specifies the AWS profile name to use for AWS profile authentication.

 #### Advanced Configuration for AWS S3